Cloud seeding in the United Arab Emirates

 Cloud seeding in the United Arab Emirates is a weather modification technique used by the government to address water challenges in the country.
 Cloud seeding is also referred to as man made precipitation and artificial rain making.
 The United Arab Emirates is one of the first countries in the Persian Gulf region to use cloud seeding technology.
-UAE scientists use cloud seeding technology to supplement the country's water insecurity, which stems from the extremely hot climate.
+UAE scientists use cloud seeding technology to address the country's water insecurity, which stems from the extremely hot climate.
 They use weather radars to continuously monitor the atmosphere of the country.
 Forecasters and scientists have estimated that cloud seeding operations can enhance rainfall by as much as 30-35% percent in a clear atmosphere, and up to 10-15% in a more humid atmosphere.
 This practice has caused concerns regarding the impact on the environment because it is difficult to predict its long-term global implications.